JulienMelissas/embargoed-cloudflare-worker/README.md

 ## 4. To Test
 If you want to test this functionality yourself since potentially you could totally break everything on your site if you didn't do this correctly, or if my code sucks, you should limit your route (test with `example.com/testing123` as the route in the Cloudflare worker first) AND change the country code to one you can test in a VPN.
 For example, I changed the country code to `MX` (for Mexico) and set my VPN (Nord VPN) to put me in Mexico.
 Make sure to test in an Incognito window, since I found that worked better for me.

+## 5. Disclaimer
+**I tested this code to the best of my ability, but please do your own testing and consider the implications of activating this on your site.
+I take no responsibility for any issues that you have with this code.**